 Cons

-• Highest price in test group at $239
+• Highest price in the comparison group at $239

 • Slightly heavier than polycarbonate alternatives